LekamCharity/quote-App/README.md

 * cd quotes-App

 * code . or atom . based on the text editor you have.

-## Technologies Used

-* The application is developed using ANGULAR CLI

 ## Known Bugs
 * Highlight directive property does not work properly